 What Rights Do Employees Have In a Casual Contract?

 Laws regulating casual contracts differ by state and region.
-Let’s see how Australian, New Zealand, UK and Canadian laws define casual contract employment and what right do employees have under them.
+Let’s see how Australian, New Zealand, UK, and Canadian laws define casual contract employment and what rights employees have under them.

 Casual contract employment in Australia

-The Fair Work Ombudsman defines casual contract employment as an employee that is employed by the hour and is called in as needed.
+The Fair Work Ombudsman defines casual contract employment as an employee who is employed by the hour and is called in as needed.

 Under the National Employment Standards (the NES), casual contract employees are entitled to: